-Website OptimizationIt is somewhat helpful.
-Here, Naiba will use the CentOS7 system to demonstrate how to install the new kernel version (because BBR requires kernel 4.9 or higher) and enable BBR acceleration.
+Here, Naiba uses the CentOS7 system to demonstrate how to install a new kernel (because BBR requires kernel 4.9 or above) and enable BBR acceleration.

 Steps to Install the New Kernel on CentOS7